madeehagh/todo-app/backend/readMe.md

 2. [ ]  For now, I am expecting api-key in the header and checking the value for authorisation.
 To save time I have added UserId passed in task endpoints, which is used for authorisation.
 I would rather move to jwt for authentication and authorisation.
 3. [ ]  Add more validations on the request body and param in the request
+4. [ ] Encrypt user sensitive data like email in user table

 ## Project Structure